What is Concurrency in Java?

 So what concurrency actually is?
-Well, to answer that let us take a common scenario.
-Suppose while reading this article, you’re trying to do multiple things simultaneously may be you are trying to make a note also, maybe you are trying to understand it or thinking some stuff.
+Well, to answer that, let us take a common scenario.
+Suppose while reading this article, you’re trying to do multiple things simultaneously; maybe you are trying to make a note also, maybe you are trying to understand it or thinking some stuff.
 So in simple words, you are trying to do multiple things in parallel.
 This is what a concurrency means.
 Concurrency is simply executing multiple tasks in parallel to each other.
 We will discuss concurrency in this article in the scope of Java as a programming language.

 So what is a Thread?

 A thread is a lightweight process with its own call stack.
-However, a thread has a privilege to access shared data from other threads executing under the same process.
+However, a thread has the privilege to access shared data from other threads executing under the same process.
 Within a Java application, we can use many threads to achieve parallel processing or concurrency.

 Now let us move to our next topic, which is,

 So, in Java or any other programming language like C#, all OOP’s language has a threading concept.
 In Java, we have different processes which run by making different threads to achieve concurrency.